gbv/jskos/jskos.md

 ancestors | `[ ]` or `false`  | `true`
 related   | `[ ]` or `false`  | `true`

-*TODO:* is it possible to express existence of labels in unknown languages?

 <div class="example">
 The following concept has at least one preferred label but no alternative labels, notations, nor narrower concepts.
 Nothing is known about broader